MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedStates/how-to-reconcile-bank-accounts.md

 6. On the **Bank Rec.
 Line** FastTab, select the appropriate filters.
 7. Choose the **OK** button.
-8. In the **Bank Rec.
+8. On the **Bank Rec.
 Worksheet** page, on the **Bank Rec.
 Adj.
 Lines Subform** FastTab, enter information in the remaining fields to make adjustments.

     > [!NOTE]
     >  If needed, you can also use the **Bank Rec.
 Worksheet** page to view the **Bank Reconciliation Comments** card or the **Bank Reconciliation** card.